 The numbers of daily new cases in Norway has been falling since late March.
 At the time of writing, the country has reported 7,103 cases and 165 deaths from COVID-19.
 This relative success prompted Prime Minster Erna Solberg to announce on 7 April that “Norway has managed to get the virus under control”.

-To help protect the newly liberated population from a new spike in infections following its easing of restrictions, the Norwegian government has followed countries like South Korea and Singapore by launching a voluntary virus-tracking app that alerts users if they have been in contact with someone suspected of carrying the virus, as well to infection hotspots.
+To help protect the newly liberated population from a fresh spike in infections following its easing of restrictions, the Norwegian government has followed countries like South Korea and Singapore by launching a voluntary virus-tracking app that alerts users if they have been in contact with someone suspected of carrying the virus, and informs them if the have visited any infection hotspots.
 Despite some concerns over data privacy, a recent poll found that around half of the population would be happy to download it.

 On Monday 20 April, Germany began to reopen for business.
-Shops with a floorspace less than 800 square metres - approximately the size of four tennis courts - were allowed to open their doors, along with car showrooms, bookstores and bicycle shops.
+Shops with a floorspace less than 800 square metres – that's about the size of four tennis courts – were allowed to open their doors, along with car showrooms, bookstores and bicycle shops.

 Lockdown restrictions will remain in place until 3 May, however.
 The government has announced plans to reopen some schools on 4 May, initially for students in their final years of primary or secondary school.